- How has 2020 accelerated the acceptance of the digital economy?

 Trade finance is a good example of this second group.
-The global trade finance network is something that evolved rather than something that was designed, and it could be more efficient.
-If we look in our distributed technology bucket there’s all sorts of interesting tools that we could use to make it more efficient.
+The global trade finance network is something that evolved rather than being designed, and it could be more efficient.
+If we look in our distributed technology bucket there’s all manner of interesting tools that we could use to make it more efficient.
 The reason that we haven’t already solved this problem is because there is no formally defined “trade finance network”.
-Trade finance is actually a huge number of industry norms and practices, regulation in different regions, and firms and institutions large and small.
+Trade finance is actually a huge number of informal industry norms and practices, regulation in different regions, and firms and institutions large and small.
 Improving trade finance means establishing new norms and practices, ones native to distributed digital technology, across the entire ecosystem.
 However, we have the same situation as with the grocery store and provenance—there is no single controlling body that can cajole or force participants in the trade finance network to adopt these new digital norms and practices.

 What we have is a collective action problem, not a technology one.
 The problem was previously unsolvable due to structural and social challenges that we have no solution to.
 Adding blockchain into the mix—or, indeed, any other technology—doesn’t change this.
 Blockchain isn’t the solution to problems like trade finance, settlement, modern slavery, and so on, as the challenges these problems present are one of joint action, not data synchronisation.